Choosing the right Photographer For Your Project

 - Shows depth in their work – this may be obvious from their website, but reassurance is gained from seeing that they’ve done many projects, rather than just that one-off on the website!

-Many people go on courses and workshops to learn about wedding photography (or portraits, or whatever really).
+Many people go on courses and workshops to learn about photography, especially wedding photography (or portraits, or whatever really).
 Here’s what happens….

 - They get to photograph beautiful models who know how to pose perfectly.